-We can learn from Jesus how to be witnesses and instruments of the Father's tender and creative love for one another.
+From Jesus we can learn to be for each other, witnesses and instruments of the tender and creative love of the Father.
 His teaching is the beginning of a new world where the very roots of our coexistence are healed; it attracts God's presence amongst us and this is an inexhaustible source of consolation that dries every tear.

 Lena and Philippe from Lebanon shared their experience with friends from their community who are living in other parts of the world: